 I assembled the legs, arms, and torso.
 Carefully applying the moulded polymer parts.
 I pulled together a few odd ends and cautiously wove together the fiber for the joints.
-The level of detail required was immense.

 Afterward, I dusted off the residue from it’s legs.
 Wiping clean the outer skin.
 I lovingly applied paint to brush and brush to limbs.
 I drew the lines around what you could call eyes, lips, and nose.
 Picking up a wider brush, I blended shadow into it’s skin; giving it a translucent, living quality on the surface of it’s brown.

-I made it in my image.
+I had made it in my image.

 I refer to it as “It.”
 A creation with no gender, yet whole because gender holds no purpose for it.
 Neither in the propagation of it’s kind or in relation to achieving anything else.
 Gender would not be needed to create more robots, more “its.”
 I would be there to make more as needed, as desired.

 The installation of it’s mind was my last and final act.
-The brain was the most clever of inventions; an AI like no other.
+Its brain was the most clever of inventions; an artificial intelligence like no other.
 It’s mind malleable and expansive.
 A mind that would learn it’s way in the world as babies groping and tasting their way into youth, adolescence, and adulthood.
 I thought to provide it with intrinsic programming to guide it’s hands and feet as well as to provide it with purpose.
 But I second guessed that decision and abandoned it to allow my robot to organically develop programming on its own; to self program.